Xannadoo/carbon-cost-kaggle/journal.md

     CarbonTracker: Finished monitoring.
     ```
     - Need to get chest, knee, mammograms, pcam-small, and thyroid datasplits working
     - Ran pips.job for thyroid data.
 Attempting to debug with 1 dataset at a time.
+Job failed (`job.123703.out`) due to `AttributeError: module 'pandas' has no attribute 'read_xml'`.
+Wth?
+Need to get help from HPC about this Tuesday (tomorrow) between 9-11.
  - For Kaggle project:
     - Re-ran pretraining with correct number of epochs (4 folds, 15 epochs each).
 Gave limit of 3 days, but requested more from HPC.
     - Need to get these results. (in `job.123717.out`?)